The Importance of the Adrenal Thyroid ConnectionApr 19, 2021

 Why should cortisol reduce thyroid function?

 As I always say to my course participants: the body is infinitely wise.
 Humans have long tried to hack the body, to detrimental effect.
 The philosophy I teach time and again is to first understand how the body works.
 I believe we need to know how it's working for you, in order to work with your body towards recovery.

 Remember, Your body ultimately wants to heal, for you!

 Tweaking down the thyroid hormones to conserve energy and nutrients is one of our body's adaptive mechanisms.
 It's helpful in how we respond to emergency situations.

 However, today's modern human brain consistently experiences stress.
 Chronic stress can persistently suppress thyroid function.
 Therefore, this triggers a hyper-cortisol state that can then cause low thyroid symptoms that you can't seem to break out of.

 Addressing the adrenal-thyroid system together

 These are specific ways that can support the healing of adrenal thyroid complex.

 - Adaptogenic herbs such as Rhodiola and Ashwaganda are very useful in a thyroid recovery plan.
 They support adrenal harmony and stress resilience.

 - Adrenal-specific nutrients are vital for the function of any bodily process.
 In particular, the complex of B vitamins, along with Vitamin C and Magnesium are needed.

 - Thyroid-specific nutrients include Selenium, Zinc, L-tyrosine and Iodine.
 They play a significant role in a smooth T4 to T3 conversion.
 In fact, despite the hormone balance piece, I always start with addressing nutrient debt.
-Learn how to confidently fix these key nutrients in Kickstart your Immunity.
+Learn how to confidently fix these key nutrients in Foundational Nutrients.

 - If you're on any stage of burnout, work towards getting out of it.
 Be open to talking with a coach or practitioner.
 And don't simply stop after you've found a quick 2-week cure.
 Personal development and cultivating resilience is a lifestyle.